 ABOUT BORDERLINE THEATRE COMPANY

 “As a writer, as well as an audience member, I think without Borderline my life and prospects would be so much the poorer.
 Borderline produces the best of contemporary and consistently popular work.
 Accessible, thought-provoking and entertaining – never merely populist.
-And takes seriously the lives, dreams and concerns of its audience as it takes its product on the road and touches parts other companies cannot, or cannot be bothered, reaching.” // Liz Lochhead
+And takes seriously the lives, dreams and concerns of its audience as it takes its product on the road and touches parts other companies cannot, or cannot be bothered, reaching.” // Liz Lochhead, Scottish poet and playwright

-Borderline Theatre Company was established in 1974 and has grown into the longest-running touring theatre company in Scotland.
-Over these 46 years we have presented 132 productions to audiences of over one million people, across all of Scotland’s 32 Local Authorities.
-We are based at the Gaiety Theatre in Ayr but tour to theatres, village halls and community centres in cities, towns and villages to reach Scotland’s disparate population.
+Borderline Theatre Company was established in 1974 and has become the longest-running touring theatre company in Scotland.
+Over these 49 years we have presented over 130 productions to audiences of over one million people, across all of Scotland’s 32 Local Authorities and beyond.
+We are based at the Gaiety Theatre in Ayr but tour to theatres and venues in cities, towns and villages to reach Scotland’s disparate population.

-Borderline delivers accessible, entertaining and thoughtful theatre to develop new audiences.
-We are passionate about enabling people who feel excluded from attending the theatre to experience our exceptional art-form.
+Borderline delivers accessible, entertaining and thoughtful theatre.
+We are passionate about developing new audience and enabling people who feel excluded from attending the theatre to experience our exceptional art-form.

 Our artistic policy of ‘entertainment with substance‘ consists of two strands: